Tabbouleh: Regional variations

 In the Arab world, especially Syria, Lebanon and Palestine, it is usually served as part of a meze.
 The Syrian and the Lebanese use more parsley than bulgur wheat in their dish.
 A Turkish variation of the dish known as kısır, and a similar Armenian dish known as eetch use far more bulgur than parsley.
 Another ancient variant is called terchots.
 In the Dominican Republic, a local version introduced by Syrian and Lebanese immigrants is called Tipile.

-It is widely popular in Israel.
+Traditional Levantine tabbouleh has more herbs (mainly parsley) than bulgur, whereas western adaptations contain more bulgur than parsley.
+The bulgur-heavy variety is widely popular in Israel.
+Michael Solomonov described Palestinian-made tabbouleh as "80 percent parsley."